Dredging Makes Sense

 While the onboard instrumentation of modern dredges is computer-assisted, the basic excavation methods of dredges have remained the same since the late 1800s.
 The three main types of dredges are mechanical dredges, hydraulic dredges, and airlift dredges.

-Hydraulic dredges work by sucking a mixture of dredged material and water from the channel bottom.
+A hydraulic dredge works by sucking a mixture of dredged material and water from the channel bottom.
 The amount of water sucked up with the material is controlled to make the best mixture.
 Too little water and the dredge will bog down; too much and the dredge won’t be efficient in its work.
-There are two main types of hydraulic dredges — pipeline and hopper dredges.
+There are two main types of hydraulic dredges – hopper dredges and cutter suction dredges.

-Hopper dredges are well-suited for dredging materials ranging from soft mud and silt to dense sands and clay.
-They can maintain operations in relatively rough seas and because they are mobile, they can be used in high-traffic areas.
-They are often used at ocean entrances, and are very productive in deep water and wide open spaces.
-Hopper dredges are nimble and they can transit quickly to disposal sites under their own power without the need for tug assist or towing.
+A hopper dredge is well-suited for dredging materials ranging from soft mud and silt to dense sands and clay.
+It can maintain operations in relatively rough seas and because of its mobility be used in high-traffic areas.
+It is often used at ocean entrance channels and is very productive in deep water and wide open spaces.
+A hopper dredge is nimble and can transit quickly to dredged material placement sites under its own power without the need for tug assist or towing.

-A pipeline dredge sucks dredged material through one end, the intake pipe, and then pushes it out the discharge pipeline directly into the disposal site.
-Because pipeline dredges pump directly to the disposal site, they operate continuously and can be very cost-efficient.
-Most pipeline dredges have a cutterhead on the suction end.
+A cutter suction dredge (CSD) sucks dredged material through the intake pipe at one end and then pushes it out the discharge pipeline directly into the placement site.
+Since a CSD pumps directly to the placement site, it operates continuously and can be very cost-efficient.
+Most CSDs have a cutterhead on the suction end.
 A cutterhead is a mechanical device that has rotating blades or teeth to break up or loosen the bottom material so that it can be sucked through the dredge.
 Some cutterheads are rugged enough to break up rock for removal.
-Pipeline dredges are mounted (fastened) to barges and are not usually self-powered, but are towed to the dredging site and secured in place by special anchor piling, called spuds (see sidebar).
+A CSD is mounted (fastened) to a barge, not usually self-powered, towed to the dredging site, and then secured in place by special anchor piling, called spuds (see sidebar).